pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 There are a few gotchas to be aware of when using shared state in the Composable Architecture.

+#### Hashability

+Because the `@Shared` type is equatable based on its wrapped value, and because the value is held in a reference and can change over time, it cannot be hashable.
+This also means that types containing `@Shared` properties should not compute their hashes from shared values.

 #### Previews

 When a preview is run in an app target, the entry point is also created.
 This means if your entry